boycao/FootPrintTest/README.md

 Change the file name on line 74 to Chronon.txt

-Click on the Chronon icon and the pre-processing time will print to a file in the same directory called Chronon.txt.
+Click on the Chronon icon and the pre-processing time will print to a file in your current directory called Chronon.txt.
 Repeat several times as you conduct more trials.
 The results will be appended to Chronon.txt.

 ## Running scripts: